Dil02/an-adventure/README.txt

 To get it working:

 Simply download this repository which contains all the necessary files to get you up and running.
-I recommend running the game in Blue J as I have provide the package file.
+I recommend running the game in Blue J as I have provided the package file.
 Lastly, compile and run the main method in the Game class.